-Since we’re all being extra vigilant this month about cleaning surfaces around our home and office, here are some eco-friendly alternatives.
+Since we’re all being extra vigilant lately about cleaning surfaces around our home and office, here are some eco-friendly alternatives.
 Please check each one to be sure that it is disinfecting in the way that you need.

 As consumers, there are few times when we are as directly exposed to chemicals as when we are cleaning around the house.
 Every time we wipe down the stove, wash our windows, scrub the toilet or even wash our hands, we either breathe potential toxins into our lungs or absorb them through our skin so it’s up to us to choose products that are as eco-friendly as possible, both for us and the planet.

 If you’ve got a favorite cleaning product and you’re not sure of its green creds, you can check out its rating with The Environmental Working Group, an industry watchdog organization whose mission is to “empower people to live healthier lives in a healthier environment.”